pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 1. Make a few [client installations](#1-prerequisites) before you start.
 1. [Deploy Kubernetes](#2-deploy-kubernetes).

+    !!!
+Attention
+        For users who want to use an existing cluster, make sure to enable [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity){target=_blank}.
+Otherwise, the script provided in this documentation takes care of it when creating the cluster.

 1. [Create an GCS bucket](#3-create-a-gcs-bucket) for your data and grant Pachyderm access.
 1. [Enable The Creation of Persistent Volumes](#4-persistent-volumes-creation)
 1. [Create A GCP Managed PostgreSQL Instance](#5-create-a-gcp-managed-postgresql-database)